razorbacks/ubuntu-authentication/shibboleth/README.md

 on the web server.
 You can [create a certificate signing request][7] and then [create an AskIT ticket][6] pasting in the CSR to get one.

-`shibd` needs to download the IdP's metadata in order to start up correctly, so make sure there is no firewall blocking traffic from your server to https://federation.uark.edu otherwise will need to [request a firewall policy][9] for TCP port 443.
+`shibd` needs to download the IdP (Identity Provider) metadata in order to start up correctly, so make sure there is no firewall blocking traffic from your server to https://federation.uark.edu otherwise you will need to [request a policy][9] for TCP port 443.

 ------------------------------------------------------------------------------